maxweldsouza/jsseo/Readme.md

 ## How it Works

--jsseo runs a headless browser like firefox or chrome using selenium -jsseo crawls your site and stores a copy of every page in a mysql databas -jsseo then delivers pages to search engine crawlers on request
+*jsseo runs a headless browser like firefox or chrome using selenium *jsseo crawls your site and stores a copy of every page in a mysql databas *jsseo then delivers pages to search engine crawlers on request

 ## Features

--Browser of your choice
+*Browser of your choice
--Runs headless
+*Runs headless
--Caches pages in mysql
+*Caches pages in mysql
--Automatically generates a sitemap
+*Automatically generates a sitemap

 ## Installation

 ### Dependencies
--pyvirtualdisplay
+*pyvirtualdisplay
--selenium
+*selenium
--mysql
+*mysql
--beautifulsoup
+*beautifulsoup
--tornado
+*tornado
--mysqldbhelper
+*mysqldbhelper
--browsers: chromium/firefox/phantomjs
+*browsers: chromium/firefox/phantomjs

 ### Configuration Options